-Students who have not registered for classes in a Fall or Spring semester without requesting a leave of absence (and who did not receive an appropriate continuation, pre-candidacy, or candidacy status) will be placed on inactive status.
+Students who have not registered for courses for credit in a Fall or Spring semester without requesting a leave of absence (and who did not receive an appropriate continuation, precandidacy, or candidacy status) will be placed on inactive status.
 There is no fee but, after two consecutive terms on this status, the inactive student may be separated from the seminary.
 Students who have been separated can reapply for admission after a lapse of one year.